olavea/Where-Do-Heroic-Princesses-Come-From/book/text/3_bath.md

-3
 Where Do Heroic Girls Come From?
+Part 3

 Up ahead she could see the white little library tower, with it's big red door and with it's tiny red shed.
 Behind the little library, the winding road.
 Then the wide forest and freedom, at least for a few hours.